It’s officially the age of eCommerce.

 2: Dollar Shave Club

-Sometimes, making a success of eCommerce is as simple as connecting the right product to the right business model, and tying it up with solid branding and pricing.
+Other times, making a success of eCommerce is as simple as connecting the right product to the right business model, and tying it up with solid branding and pricing.

 Dollar Shave Club started out by offering a $1 subscription service, supplying customers with razors every month.